Granted house arrest, Venezuela opposition leader vows to fight on

 Pro-government critics paint him as a dangerous radical in the pocket of Venezuela's wealthy elite and the U.S. government.

-(Additional reporting by Diego Ore, Eyanir Chinea, Andrew Cawthorne in Caracas; Silene Ramirez in Santiago, Lesley Wroughton in Washingt and Robert Hetz in Madrid; editing by Andrew Cawthorne and Mary Milliken)
+Additional reporting by Diego Ore, Eyanir Chinea, Andrew Cawthorne in Caracas; Silene Ramirez in Santiago, Lesley Wroughton in Washingt and Robert Hetz in Madrid; editing by Andrew Cawthorne and Mary Milliken

-Firefighters have brought under control the fire in a building in London's Camden Market, the London Fire Brigade said on Monday.